Learn more about our Residency Program - from our Residents!

 3. Our Faculty

-The Division of Emergency Medicine has been fortunate to recruit the “best of the best” to join our already exceptional faculty.
+The Department of Emergency Medicine has been fortunate to recruit the “best of the best” to join our already exceptional faculty.
 Our faculty have trained all over the country, and the residency program directly benefits from a broad range of practice styles—which also makes for lively teaching conferences.
 The faculty have diverse interests and are eager to get residents involved in their projects.
 Most importantly, faculty members are dedicated to resident training and are enjoyable, interesting and engaging people to work with.

 4. Diversity of Patients

-According to the 2012 census, King County’s population (which includes Seattle) is comprised of 15.5 percent Asian, 9.2 percent Hispanic/Latino, 6.5percent black and 4.7 percent two or more races.
+According to the 2012 census, King County’s population (which includes Seattle) comprises 15.5 percent Asian, 9.2 percent Hispanic/Latino, 6.5percent black and 4.7 percent two or more races.
 Twenty percent of the population is foreign born, and 24.8 percent of the population speaks a language other than English at home.
 The most common languages spoken by ED patients at Harborview (other than English) are Spanish and Somali.
 According to the Census Bureau, Ranier Valley was proclaimed the most diverse neighborhood in the country, with a quarter of the population being white, and the rest made up of Hispanic, African-American, and Asian residents.

 "One of the things that initially attracted me to Harborview was the mission to serve the most vulnerable patients.
 In Emergency Medicine, we are on the front line of patient care, and we get to experience--and influence-- the intersection between social issues and health.
 At Harborview, I get to work with like-minded individuals who are passionate about providing care for the underserved, and I leave work feeling like I've made a difference." -- Elizabeth Harmon, MD, Class of 2020